 PDM with 14 Bits finally achieving >20Bits with a simple

-AA-Filter (analogue).
-Together with the main board 6 audio out
+analogue AA-filter.
+Together with the main board 6 analog audio out

 Other daughter boards can be linked

 by audio wire or external MIDI over S/PDIF.
 This both ensures